dankuck/dankuck.github.io/_posts/2017-07-26-time-travel-movie-list.md

 ### Comedy Ugly
 None

-Note: I originally made this list in 2013 and got some good feedback here.
-I haven't seen a lot of time travel movies in the last 4 years, pitifully.
+I made most of this list in 2013 and got some good feedback on the following Facebook post.
+I haven't seen a lot of time travel movies in the last four years, pitifully.
 On the other hand, there are no new time travel ideas.
 Just new executions of the same ideas.
+So I haven't missed much.

 <iframe src="https://www.facebook.com/plugins/post.php?href=https%3A%2F%2Fwww.facebook.com%2Fdankuck%2Fposts%2F10200884397806486&width=500" width="500" height="281" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true"></iframe>